Keep branches up to date with branch merging

 and app/src/*.rsx

 .
-These files contain the Retool widgets in the app and the app’s overall structure.
+These files contain the Retool components in the app and the app’s overall structure.

 Common causes